-6. To consider, and if thought fit, to pass the following resolution as an Ordinary Resolution:
+5. To consider, and if thought fit, to pass, with or without modification(s), the following resolution as a Special Resolution:

-"RESOLVED THAT pursuant to the provisions of Sections 149, 197, 198 and other applicable provisions, if any, of the Companies Act, 2013 read with Schedule V and the Rules made thereunder (including any statutory modification(s) or reenactments thereof for the time being in force), and any other relevant provisions of SEBI (Listing Obligations and Disclosure Requirements) Regulations, 2015 as amended from time to time and subject to any other approvals, if any, approval of the Company be and is hereby accorded to pay remuneration to Mr. Ajay Kumar Chakraborty (DIN: 00133604), Non-Executive Independent Director of the Company, not liable to retire by rotation, as set out in the Explanatory Statement annexed to this Notice and constituting part of this resolution with liberty to the Board of Directors (the "Board") to alter and vary the terms and conditions of the said appointment in such manner as may be agreed between the Board and Mr. Ajay Kumar Chakraborty provided that such variation or increase, as the case may be, is within the overall limits as prescribed under Section 197 and/or Schedule V of the Companies Act, 2013 and Regulation 17(6) of SEBI (Listing Obligations and Disclosure Requirement) Regulations, 2015.
+"RESOLVED THAT pursuant to the provisions of Sections 152, 196, 197, 198 and 203 read with Schedule V and other applicable provisions, if any, of Companies Act, 2013 (the "Act") and the Companies (Appointment and Remuneration of Managerial Personnel) Rules, 2014 (including any statutory modification(s) or re-enactment(s) thereof for the time being in force), and in accordance with the Articles of Association of the Company, approval of the members be and is hereby accorded for the re-appointment of Mr. Karan Agrawal (DIN: 05348309), as Whole-time Director of the Company, liable to retire by rotation, for a period of 3 (Three) years from the expiry of his present term of office, i.e., with effect from 17th November, 2020 on such terms and conditions including remuneration as set out in the Statement annexed to this Notice with liberty to the Board of Directors (hereinafter referred to as "the Board") to alter and vary the terms and conditions of the said appointment and/or remuneration in such manner as may mutually agreed between the Board and Mr. Karan Agrawal provided that such variation or increase as case may be, is within the overall limits as specified under Section 197 and/or Schedule V of the Act.